microsoft/vscode-webview-ui-toolkit/docs/getting-started.md

 **Set message listener method**

-We'll handle message passing in the third part of this guide.
+Message passing is handled in the third part of this guide.

-### Test that it all works
+### Test that everything works

 Congratulations!
-You have officially created a basic webview extension.
+You officially created a basic webview extension.

-To test that everything is working, inside the editor, press `F5`.
+Inside the editor, press `F5` to test that everything is working.
 This will compile and run the extension in a new Extension Development Host window.

-When the host window opens, open the Command Palette (`Crtl + Shift + P` or `Cmd + Shift + P` on Mac), type "Hello World", and click `enter` to run the command which should display the webview panel.
+When the host window opens, open the Command Palette (`Crtl + Shift + P` or `Cmd + Shift + P` on Mac), type "Hello World", and click `enter` to run the command – which should display the webview panel.

 ![Testing That The Webview Extension Works](./assets/images/webview-test.gif)

 ## Part 2: Install and set up the toolkit

-With an extension created, we can now install the toolkit package using this command.
+With an extension created, install the toolkit package using this command:

 ```
 npm install --save @vscode/webview-ui-toolkit